1688168/Codes/Patterns.md

    - when you do not need to select anything in the range.
    - count something on a specific moment
 2. Sort
-   - Sort by starting point
+   - Sort by starting point => The minimum number of intervals to cover the whole range
-   - Sort by ending point
+   - Sort by ending point => The Maximum number of intervals that are non-overlapping

 - If we can use Greedy, it typically is more efficient than DP